 Dear Church Family,

 As our city, state, and country begin lifting some of the social distancing restrictions that have been put in place, we wanted to give you an update on our plan to resume in-person gatherings on our church campus.

-Last week, Governor Kay Ivey announced that she would be easing the restrictions placed on places of worship which, in return, has paved the way for us to hold services, again, on-site.
+Governor Kay Ivey has announced that she will be easing the restrictions placed on places of worship which, in return, has paved the way for us to hold services, again, on-site.

 Though I am declaring that MRAG is in “Revival Mode – Not Survival Mode”, we will do everything within our power to follow the guidelines that our authorities have put in place for our safety.

 Dr. Scott Harris, Alabama state public health officer, stated, “We certainly want people to get back to their normal worship as soon as possible, but please work to make that as safe as possible.”

 So, to be in full compliance with the Center for Disease Control’s recommendations for social distancing and hygiene, when they reopen, the Governor’s Office of Faith-Based and Community Initiatives encourages houses of worship to…

 Ensure at least 6-foot distancing between households.

 Encourage vulnerable populations (those 65 years and older, people with disabilities, people with serious respiratory or cardiovascular conditions, people who are immunocompromised, and others) to continue to stay at home.